fastly/cli/DEVELOP.md

 ### config.toml

-The CLI will attempt to sync its internal configuration data with the following API endpoint:
+When compiling the CLI for a new release, it will pull the required configuration data from the following API endpoint:

 ```
 https://developer.fastly.com/api/internal/cli-config